TVRI

 TVRI monopolized television broadcasting in Indonesia until 24 August 1989, when the first commercial television station RCTI went on the air.
 Alongside RRI, TVRI was converted from a state-controlled broadcaster under government department into an independent public broadcaster on 18 March 2005, becoming the first public broadcaster in the country.

-TVRI currently broadcasts throughout the country with three national channels as well as 32 regional stations.
-As of 2020 it has 361 transmitters; making it the network with the largest terrestrial coverage than any other television network in the country.
+TVRI currently broadcasts throughout the country with three national channels as well as 33 regional stations.
+As of 2020 it has 361 transmitters; making it a television network with the largest terrestrial coverage than any other network in the country.
 Its funding primarily comes from annual state budget approved by the parliament, advertisement, and other services.

 History

 1962–1975: The idea and initial broadcast

 The initial idea to establish a television station in Indonesia was put forward by then Minister of Information Maladi as far as 1952.
-The argument at the time is that it would be useful for the socialization of the upcoming 1955 general election, but the idea was failed because the idea was deemed as too expensive by the cabinet.
+The argument at the time is that it would be useful for the socialization of the upcoming 1955 general election, but the idea was deemed as too expensive by the cabinet.

-As a part of the preparations for the 1962 Asian Games to be held in Jakarta, in 1961 the Indonesian government decided to include the establishment of a national television station.
-Later that year, the Television Preparation Committee was formed by the Ministry of Information.
-On 23 October, President Sukarno ordered to build a studio in the land originally planned for Academy of Information (AKPEN) in Senayan, Jakarta and two television towers, as well as preparing programs and human resources.
+The plan to organize the first television broadcast finally began to materialize when in 1961, the Indonesian Government decided to include the television mass media project in the IV Asian Games development project under the IV Asian Games Project Affairs Command (KUPAG).
+On July 25, 1961, the Minister of Information issued Decree of the Minister of Information of the Republic of Indonesia (SK Menpen) No. 20/SK/M/1961 concerning the formation of the Television Preparatory Committee (P2TV).
+This institution is chaired by RM Soetarto, head of the State Film Directorate.
+Apart from Soetarto, there were also his representatives, namely RM Soenarjo and 7 committee members, and they worked together with the Ministry of Information to prepare television broadcasts in Indonesia.
+To learn more about television, the President then sent Soetarto to New York and Atlanta, United States.

+On 23 October 1961 at 09.30, President Sukarno who was in Vienna, Austria sent a telex to Maladi to immediately prepare a television project with the following targets: